The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Formalism

-where $g(p,p')$ is the non-locality form factor in momentum space, obtained by Fourier transforming ${\cal H}(x-y)$.
-Here we choose this form factor to be Gaussian, $g(p,p')=e^{-(p+p')^2/(4\Lambda^2)}$~\cite{Ali:2020dsp}.
-Lorentz symmetry ensures that $g$ can only depend on the combination of the momentum $(p+p')$.
-Denoting the mean field value of the $\Gamma_a=1$ bilinear operator as $\sigma$ and the value of the $\Gamma_a=\tau^3$ operator as $\Delta\sigma$, respectively, one can minimize the action by simultaneously solving the two gap equations associated with these mean-fields which are given below:
+Lorentz symmetry ensures that $g$ can only be a function of Lorentz invariant quantities constructed from $q$, i.e., $q^2$.
+Here, we choose this form factor to be Gaussian, $g(q)=e^{-q^2/\Lambda^2}$~\cite{Ali:2020jsy}.
+Denoting the mean field value of the $\Gamma_0$ bilinear operator as $S_0(x)=\sigma$ and the value of the $\tilde{\Gamma}_3$ operator as $\tilde{S}_3(x)=\Delta\sigma$, respectively, one can minimize the action by simultaneously solving the two gap equations associated with these mean-fields which are given below: